Decaf coffee solves a simple problem: you want the taste and ritual of coffee, but you don't always want the full caffeine load.

 The first thing to know about the coffee beans that are getting decaffeinated is that they are the same green coffee beans we know and love.

-They don’t differ in flavor, but the processing of the coffee beans changes the outcome of the coffee beans.
+They don’t differ in flavor, but the processing of the coffee beans alters the outcome.

 This is great because if you want to do a taste test yourself, you can ask your local coffee roaster for the same coffee beans from which one of them is decaffeinated.